Add To Favorites

 What does your face look like when you taste something sour?
 Or smell something delicious?
 Create an expressive, decorative mask to show a strong emotion.

 When you bite a lemon, what do your eyes and mouth look like?
 If you smell baking bread or stinky socks, how does your face change?
 Sometimes you’re happy, sad, cranky, silly, excited, lonely, or discouraged.
-Look at yourself making different faces in a mirror.
-Notice how your facial features change.
-Now you’re ready to create a decorative mask that shows a strong feeling.
+Invite students to look at themselves making different faces in a mirror.
+Draw attention to how facial features change.
+Now create a decorative mask that shows a strong feeling.

-On posterboard, use Crayola® Colored Pencils to draw a large face.
+On posterboard, students use Crayola® Erasable Colored Pencils to draw a large face.
 Add eyes, a nose, and a mouth.
-Cut out your decorative mask and any holes with Crayola Scissors.
+Cut out decorative masks and any holes with Crayola Scissors.

-Cover your work area with recycled newspaper.
+Students cover work areas with recycled newspaper.
 To create 3-D eyes and mouth, cut strips of paper.
 Attach them outside and/or behind the eyes and mouth with Crayola School Glue.
-Use your imagination to shape the strips to show emotions like the ones you saw in the mirror.
+Encourage students to use their imaginations to shape the strips to show emotions like the ones seen in the mirrors.
 Air-dry the mask flat.

-Use Crayola Tempera Paint and Crayola Paint Brushes to paint the mask.
+Students use Crayola Tempera Paint to paint the mask.
 Accentuate with gold Crayola Premier™ Tempera Paint.
 Air-dry the mask flat.

-If you want to add hair, paint more paper.
+For hair, students paint more paper.
 Air-dry.
 Cut hair in thin strips.
 Glue to mask.
 Air-dry before hanging as a decoration.
-How many different facial expressions did your class show in their decorative masks?

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.